 As far as upscale areas of London go, it doesn’t get any more luxury than Mayfair.
 Being the most expensive property square on the London Monopoly board, the district is renowned for its sky-high property price tags.
 But there’s another layer to this posh residential area that demands attention – its fine-dining restaurant scene.
 Find out here the 16 Mayfair Restaurants with Michelin Stars.

-When it comes to hunting for the top restaurants in London, no area in the capital boasts more shiny Michelin stars than Mayfair.
+When it comes to hunting for the best Michelin Star dining experiences, no area in the capital boasts more shiny Michelin stars than Mayfair.
 Home to luxury hotels and elegant Georgian townhouses, the posh West End neighbourhood is highly-sought out from food critics and gourmands.
 It boasts 16 Michelin Star restaurants in total, two of which hold the highest status as a three Michelin-star restaurant.
 Impressive considering there are only three in the whole of London.

 If you’re looking for internationally-acclaimed cuisine at some of the fanciest restaurants in the city, look no further.
 Here’s an up-to-date list of all the Mayfair restaurants with Michelin stars.